freeCodeCamp/guide/src/pages/go/go-structs/index.md

 ### Modifying properties via methods

 To modify the data of an object from within one of it's methods, the object must be a pointer.
-An example might look like this
+An example might look like this:

 ```go
 // SetEmail sets the user's email address